 Are you unsure of your next step?
 I read a book called The Next Right Thing by Emily P. Freeman and it helped me figure out my next step.

 3. While we wait, we develop our intimacy with the Lord.

-Let’s be honest.
-We don’t always talk to God as much as we say we do.
-When a crisis hits us, that’s when we remember to call on Him.
-I fall short in this area, too.
-Yet, He continues to shower us with unconditional love despite our wavering faith and devotion.
-One thing I learned over the years is that God is available 24/7.
+We don’t always talk to God like we say we do.
+We remember to call on Him only in crisis.
+Yet, even if we fall short, He continues to be faithful.
+We are recipients of his unconditional love.
+God is available 24/7.
 He listens while we are driving, eating, chatting with our friends, or busy with chores.
-He is present even in the mundane.
+He knows our thoughts and is present even in the mundane.
 So why not whisper a prayer to Him every so often?
 It doesn’t have to be long prayers.

 Shoot arrow prayers to God in any situation.
 If you are in an emergency or dealing with a tough person, pray.
 If you are about to decide, pray first.
-Seek counsel from the Lord through the Bible and godly people.
+Seek counsel from the Lord through the Bible and wise and trustworthy people.
 As we wait, we enjoy our quiet moments with God.